Frequently Asked Questions

 A: No, funds in the self-generated line of your A&S fund cannot be taken back.
 These funds can be used to support the organization as they see fit, following the rules and regulations of Student Government.

 Q: How do our organization use funds in the self-generated line of our A&S account?
-Is it an
+Is it an easy process?

 A: Organizations use the same process to expend self-generated funds as they use to expend A&S allocated funds.